Voice Presets

 Using presets in renders

-Section titled “Using presets in renders”When rendering a score (via the cockpit UI or the REST API), specify the preset by its id:
+Section titled “Using presets in renders”When rendering a score via the REST API, specify the preset path in the config object:

 Multi-timbre usage